rbdannenberg/arco/doc/design.md

 ## Memory Management

 Arco allows unit generators to be allocated on-the-fly so that signal processing can be reconfigured.
 An entire graph of unit generators can be instantiated to make a sound and freed when the sound ends.
 Arco uses reference counting to free unused unit generators.

 Clients (applications) name unit generators with small integers.
 Normally, the integer will index arrays on both the client and Arco sides.
 The Arco side has an array of pointers to unit generators, the `ugen_table`.
 Unit generators are referenced by this table as well as by any unit generator that they are connected to.
 Reference counts are decremented when a unit generator is disconnected from an input.
-You can also free the integer index, which clears the pointer from the `ugen_table` to the unit generator.
+The reference from the `ugen_table` also counts as one reference.
+You can free the integer index, which clears the pointer from the `ugen_table` to the unit generator and decrements the reference count.
 When the last reference is removed, the reference count becomes zero and the unit generator is deleted.

 In the simplest case, a tree of unit generators is created by the client, which frees all but its reference ID to the output (Ugen at the root of the tree).
-The output is connected to Arco's audio output object, so the reference count there is 2.
+To produce audio output, the `/arco/output` message inserts the output ugen into the `output_set`, which is a list of ID's of unit generators whose outputs should be mixed to form the audio output.

-Later, the client can disconnect the output and it will become dormant, but could be reconnected in the future.
-Ultimately, the client can free the ID using the message address `/arco/free`.
+Eventually, the client can remove the ugen from the `output_set` using `/arco/mute` and free the ID using the message address `/arco/free`.
 If the object is not connected to any inputs, it will be freed.
 The reference counts will propagate up the tree, freeing all the unit generators in the tree.

+You can also use `/arco/run` to insert a ugen ID into `run_set`, which is a list of unit generators to "run" before computing each block of audio output.
+Typically, unit generators in the `run_set` analyze input audio (Arco's Vu meters are an example).
+Note that if a member of the `output_set` depends directly or indirectly on another ugen, that ugen will be run automatically (the tree of unit generators is traversed in a depth-first manager, running all input-providers before computing output).
+Therefore, anything that an output depends on does *not* need to be added to the `run_set`.

+### IDs as Cross-Thread References

 On the client side, the integer "handles" or ID's for unit generators can be managed in any way that is convenient.
 For small and mostly static configurations, every unit generator ID can be stored in a different variable for easy reference.
 The programmer must explicitly free the ID by sending a message to `/arco/free` to delete the object.

 In Serpent, I have created shadow classes and objects for unit generators, so the entire unit generator graph in Arco is mirrored in the client side control program.
 These objects encapsulate and manage reference counts so that the client code is written in terms of methods on the mirror objects.
 The client works as this level of abstraction and there are no direct messages to Arco.
 Languages with garbage collectors that call "cleanup code" when objects are freed could use this to free Arco IDs.

+In this more elaborate scheme, the ID on the client side is actually an object, not a simple integer.
+When all references to the object (and thus all ability to referene the acutal Arco ugen) are deleted and the object is garbage colleted, we can `/arco/free` the ID, which decrements the reference count and possibly deletes the ugen.
+(It could still have other references within Arco and survive longer.)

+Arco does not count `output_set` items as references, so reference counts cna go to zero even while an object is being output.
+This allows for implicit disconnection from output when an object no longer has an id.
+Similarly, in Serpent, we do not keep a list of playing objects, so object IDs are garbage collected and the corresponding Arco object is deleted when there are no more references to the shadow object in Serpent.

+### Output and Run Sets

+The `output_set` and `run_set` are lists of ugen IDs, not direct references to ugens, so they do not affect reference counts.
+This could create a sort of "dangling reference" via ID, so every ugen has flag bits `IN_OUTPUT_SET` and `IN_RUN_SET` indicating membership.
+When a ugen is deleted, we check the flags and if either or both are set, the ugen is removed from `output_set` and/or `run_set`.

+Notice that if a ugen is producing non-zero samples, deleting it and removing it from the `output_set` can create pops or clicks and indicate a programming error.
+By convention, any playing or running ugen should be removed from `output_set` or `run_set` using `/arco/mute` or `/arco/unrun` before the ugen ID is freed.
+Failure to do this will print a warning.

 ## Unit Generator References in Serpent

 Serpent could use the basic integer-as-reference interface as is, but this means that Serpent users have to manage reference counts if they want to dynamically create and destroy unit generators in Arco.
 Serpent has garbage collection, so why not tie GC to Unit Generators?

 Unfortunately, Serpent does not have programmable actions when Serpent objects are freed.
 This would require objects about to be freed to execute an "about to be freed" method, which would essentially create a new reference to the object and possibly create additional references to the object, making it unsafe to actually free it.
 Rather than solving this problem, we can make "external" objects that run C++ code when they are freed.
 This does not require entering the Serpent interpreter and as long as we require that the C++ code does not create new references, the object can be freed immediately after running the code.

-For Ugens, we will create an external object called Ugen_id that holds a 32-bit Arco id and a 32-bit epoch number.
+For Ugens, we have an external object called Ugen_id that holds a 32-bit Arco id and a 32-bit epoch number.
 The epoch is incremented whenever Arco is reset, clearing all unit generators.
-After a reset, all references are invalid, so we need a way of invalidating them.
+After a reset, all references are invalid, so incrementing the epoch number is a way of invalidating them.

 How safe should this be?
 Since users can construct arbitrary O2 message and send to Arco, it's always possible to circumvent any Ugen management mechanism, e.g. we can send a message like `/arco/free 25`.
 Since this loophole is available, we can be relaxed about other loopholes, e.g. we can allow Serpent programs to extract integer id's from Ugen_id objects, but we want to automate things for users as much as possible to avoid mistakes.

 Currently, users normally send O2 messages from Serpent using `o2_send_cmd` with a type string to specify types in the message.
 We will add a special type character code "U" for Ugen that expects a Ugen_id object, checks the epoch number to make sure it is valid, extracts the Ugen_id, and adds it to the message using `o2_add_int32`.

 Ugen_id objects are created by consulting an array of integers.
 The